zacanger/loonaverse.co/README.md

 The server is Koa, client is React.
 The bundle is checked in because I deploy this manually on a little VPS right now.

-If you want to fork this to work non-Loona tags, all you need to do is change `tags.js` and add a `config.js` in the root:
+If you want to fork this to work with non-Loona tags, all you need to do is change `tags.js` and add a `config.js` in the root:

 ```javascript
 module.exports = {